agardnerIT/thekindkeptn/full-tour-3-qa-evaluation.md

 ## Keptn Retrieves SLIs from Prometheus

-Keptn needs to know how to interact with Prometheus; a keptn SLI provider service is used.
+Keptn needs to know how to interact with Prometheus; a Keptn SLI provider service is used.

 This service "knows" how to retrieve metrics from Prometheus so we need this **in addition to** Prometheus itself.